EvolutionaryNeuralCodingLab/reptiLearn/docs/getting_started.md

 Communication with Arena hardware and other software components (e.g. touchscreen apps) is done using the [MQTT](https://mqtt.org/) protocol.
 When starting up ReptiLearn it tries to connect to an MQTT broker running on the same machine on the default MQTT port (1883).
 If a connection was not successful you will see an error message, but other parts of the system can still be used.

-We recommend installing [Eclipse Mosquitto](https://mosquitto.org/).
+We recommend installing the [Eclipse Mosquitto](https://mosquitto.org/) MQTT broker.
 To use a broker running on a different machine see [Remote MQTT broker](#remote-mqtt-broker) below for more information.

 NOTE: ReptiLearn doesn't currently support non-anonymous access to the MQTT broker.
 If you're using Eclipse Mosquitto and have problem connecting (connection refused), add the following line to your mosquitto.conf file: